 Odin meditates on the runes, the runes here being symbolic, just as myths are symbolic.
-They are possessed of truth, but it is something you have to discover for yourself.
-If I tell you in no uncertain terms that this myth means just one thing, but it doesn’t mean that to you.
-Then we are in trouble.
-Myths are complex and will always be open to a vast number of interpretations.
-The threads I have chosen to draw out from the myths and stories in this book are just my interpretation of things which resonated with me.
-If they resonate with you too then that is great, but if not, then I invite you to find meaning yourself.
-To see what resonates with you.
+They are possessed of truth, but it is something which you have to discover for yourself.
+If I tell you, in no uncertain terms, that a myth means just one thing, but it doesn”t mean that to you, then we are in trouble.
+Myths are complex, and will always be open to a vast number of interpretations.
+The threads which I have chosen to draw out from the myths and stories in this book are just my interpretation of things, which resonated with me.
+If they resonate with you too then that is great but, if not, then I invite you to find meaning for yourself, to see what resonates with you.

-Insight often comes from vision quests and initiations, which help the young cross over the threshold between childhood and adulthood.
-These clear lines and instructions from elders help us on our way.
-Without them we can find ourselves at the mercy of the modern world.
-A culture which mostly drains and harms.
-It is from here we become caught in our own minds, adhering to things, which maybe culturally acceptable, but are morally wrong.
+Insight often comes from vision-quests and initiations, which help the young cross over the threshold between childhood and adulthood.
+These clear lines and instructions, from elders, help us on our way.
+Without them, we can find ourselves at the mercy of the modern world, and cultures which mostly drain and harm.
+It is from here that we become caught up in our own minds, adhering to things which maybe culturally acceptable, but are morally wrong.

-This wisdom, however, cannot be taught in schools.
+This wisdom, however, is not often attempted to be taught in schools.
 It is an understanding that opens you up to new ways of thinking.
-After all beliefs and theories should always be challenged and questioned.
-This is vital if the search for true wisdom is to have any value, we “can accept no barriers or preconceptions, and cannot ignore any aspects of beings or things.
+After all, beliefs and theories should always be challenged and questioned.
+This is vital if the search for true wisdom is to have any value, because we: “can accept no barriers or preconceptions, and cannot ignore any aspects of beings or things.
 It traverses the most diverse civilizations, religions, and ways of thinking, and inevitably puts them into question.”

 In his own search for wisdom, Odin, we are told, often descended to Midgard, to consult with the Völva.
-“During this time all free Norse and Germanic women were expected to be versed in magic, however only a few women were witches, wise women, or priestesses.
+“During this time, all free Norse and Germanic women were expected to be versed in magic, however only a few women were witches, wise women, or priestesses.
 They usually lived alone, and unmarried, but not necessarily celibate.”
-This links well with Odin when viewed as a shamanic god, or “the master of ecstasy.”
+This links well with Odin, when viewed as a shamanic god, or “the master of ecstasy.”
 He was also seen as a fickle trickster, and the name Hrafnagud, meaning Raven God, was associated with him.

-All through world mythology birds feature heavily.
-The Raven sacred to the Haida people is a continuation of the great raven spirit, Kujkynnjaku, who the Koryaks of Far East Russia brought with them to the Pacific Northwest.
-As raven flies up and out of the smoke hole, so the shaman ascends through it and into the spirit world.
-Seen as manifestations of the divine and personal collaborators, birds have long been associated as mediators between our world and “the more than human world.”
+All through world, mythological birds feature heavily.
+The Raven, sacred to the Haida people, is a continuation of the great raven spirit, Kujkynnjaku, which the Koryaks, of Far East Russia, brought with them to the Pacific Northwest.
+As Raven flies up and out of the smoke hole, so the shaman ascends through it, and into the spirit world.
+Seen as manifestations of the divine and personal collaborators, birds have long been associated, as mediators, between our world and “the more than human world.”

-In the Old Testament, Elijah was provided for by ravens, and when Cain slew Abel, it was a raven who showed Adam and Eve how to bury the body.
-Like raven, crow is a bird of transformation, a psychopomp, or guide of souls.
-As embodiments of sprits they were, and still are, seen as companions for the shaman on his journey.
-This is reflected in the shaman’s ritual dress of feathered garments, and whistles carved from the leg bones of birds.
+In the Old Testament, Elijah was provided for by ravens and, when Cain slew Abel, it was a raven which showed Adam and Eve how to bury the body.
+Like Raven, the crow is a bird of transformation, a psychopomp, or guide of souls.
+As embodiments of sprits, they were, and still are, seen as companions for the shaman on his journey.
+This is reflected in the shaman”s ritual dress, of feathered garments, and whistles carved from the leg bones of birds.